๐ŸPrinciples of Physics I

 • Objects coupling together (like a person jumping onto a merry-go-round) conserve angular momentum: I1ฯ‰1+I2ฯ‰2=Itotalฯ‰fI_1\omega_1 + I_2\omega_2 = I_{total}\omega_f

-• Rolling without slipping connects linear and angular motion: vcm=Rฯ‰v_{cm} = R\omega and acm=Rฮฑa_{cm} = R\alpha
+• Rolling without slipping connects linear and angular motion through the constraint equations vcm=Rฯ‰v_{cm} = R\omega and acm=Rฮฑa_{cm} = R\alpha.
+These aren't conservation laws themselves, but they're essential for solving problems where both translational and rotational motion are present.

 Connecting Conservation Laws: When Multiple Apply

 Many AP problems require you to recognize which conservation law applies at each stage of a multi-step scenario.
-The classic example: a collision followed by projectile motion, or an object sliding down a ramp before colliding with another object.
+The classic example: an object slides down a ramp (energy conservation), then collides with another object (momentum conservation), and the combined object flies off a table (projectile motion with energy conservation again).

 Choosing the Right Law